 = VT 10, 000.

-- Requesting a refund of the Business License Fee can apply for the following reasons;
+Requesting a refund of the Business Licence Fee can apply for the following reasons:

 Refund fee: VT 5,000.

-Variation in business license applies to the following;
+Variation in business licence applies to the following:

-(1) Existing businesses venturing into another business activity APART from the current business activity
+- Existing businesses venturing into another business activity APART from the current business activity.

-Those applying for a variation in business licenses have to re-apply by completing another business license form.
+Those applying for a variation in business licences have to re-apply by completing another business licence form.